These AIP, paleo and vegan Banana Spice muffins made with cassava flour and coconut butter are soft, fluffy and absolutely scrumptious.

 - Coconut butter: In this recipe, coconut butter both helps to bind the ingredients.
-You want to ensure it’s soft, but not completely melted (think of the texture of a thick nut butter).
+You want to ensure it’s melted and smooth.
+If you’re not following an AIP diet and can tolerate nuts, nut butters work well here as a replacement.

 - Palm shortening: palm shortening helps create that desirable cake-like texture.
 Coconut oil will not work the same in this recipe.